weareswat/librato_chart_sender_package/README.md

-## Librato Chart Sender Package
+## Librato Chart Sender

 It's meant to every week send the weekly report charts from librato to the people working at Rupeal

 # Version
-- version1.0
+-version1.0

 # Usage